SunnySummit/PLUMGEN/README.txt

-PLUMGEN (v1.12)
+PLUMGEN (v1.2)

 -- APP FEATURES: --------------------------------------------------------------------------------------------------

-	-Make a biome mod in as little as 30 seconds.
+	-Make a biome mod in as little as 30 seconds!
 	-IMPORT and merge multiple biome mods.
 	-Bulk replace OR multiply flora traits (scale, density, etc).
 	-Auto-rename and auto-add biomes to sub-biomes (for spawning).